Google Neural Machine Translation

-Google Neural Machine Translation (GNMT) is a neural machine translation (NMT) system developed by Google and introduced in November 2016, that uses an artificial neural network to increase fluency and accuracy in Google Translate.
+Google Neural Machine Translation (GNMT) was a neural machine translation (NMT) system developed by Google and introduced in November 2016 that used an artificial neural network to increase fluency and accuracy in Google Translate.
+The neural network consisted of two main blocks, an encoder and a decoder, both of LSTM architecture with 8 1024-wide layers each and a simple 1-layer 1024-wide feedforward attention mechanism connecting them.
+The total number of parameters has been variously described as over 160 million, approximately 210 million, 278 million or 380 million.
+It used WordPiece tokenizer, and beam search decoding strategy.
+It ran on Tensor Processing Units.

+By 2020, the system had been replaced by another deep learning system based on a Transformer encoder and an RNN decoder.

-GNMT improves on the quality of translation by applying an example-based (EBMT) machine translation method in which the system "learns from millions of examples".
+GNMT improved on the quality of translation by applying an example-based (EBMT) machine translation method in which the system learns from millions of examples of language translation.
 GNMT's proposed architecture of system learning was first tested on over a hundred languages supported by Google Translate.
 With the large end-to-end framework, the system learns over time to create better, more natural translations.
 GNMT attempts to translate whole sentences at a time, rather than just piece by piece.
 The GNMT network can undertake interlingual machine translation by encoding the semantics of the sentence, rather than by memorizing phrase-to-phrase translations.